-If you know more about something than other people – you are already an expert in this area for them!
+If you know more about something then other people – you are already an expert in this area for them!

 Myth 2: The technology is too difficult & intimidating

-There are so many easy to use tools, some are even free – allowing you to create, publish and sell your online yoga course.
+There are so many easy to use tools where you to create, publish and sell your online yoga course.